sreenija1007/Detecting-cryptographic-protocal-misuse-in-encrypted-traffic-using-Machine-Learning/README.md

 # 🔐 IDS for Cryptographic Protocol Misuses

-This project implements a machine learning–based intrusion detection system (IDS) to identify misuses of TLS/SSL cryptographic protocols — such as downgrade attacks, invalid ciphers, and insecure certificate configurations — using only encrypted traffic metadata.
+This project implements a machine learning–based intrusion detection system (IDS) to identify misuses of TLS/SSL cryptographic protocols — such as SSL Stripping, downgrade attacks, invalid ciphers, and insecure certificate configurations — using only encrypted traffic metadata.

-## 🚀 Project Overview
+## Project Overview

 - **Goal:** Detect cryptographic protocol misuses without decrypting packet payloads.
 - **Scope:** Focused on TLS handshake features and traffic flow characteristics.
 - **Privacy-preserving:** Detection is based entirely on metadata, ensuring no content-level inspection.

-## 🧠 What We Built
+## What We Built

 - A supervised learning pipeline to classify malicious/misused TLS sessions.
 - Feature extraction from **CIC-IDS2017** and **CIC-Darknet2020** datasets.